hsetlik/UltraSixtyFour/readme.md

 ### **Shorcomings of older MCUs and past design challenges**

  The [previous incarnation](https://github.com/hsetlik/CircleSixteen) of my digital step sequencer relied on a pair of Arduino Nano boards which are built around the 8-bit Atmega328 microcontroller.
 While perfectly functional, the Circle Sixteen left much to be desired in the way of capability and hardware control options; the 328 struggles to keep up with polling a large number of encoders and buttons for input while also driving the output and handling the sequence and playback logic.
-For this reason, the Circle Sixteen used only a handful of electromechanical inputs to control everything which makes the process of entering and editing sequences tedious and slow.
+For this reason, the Circle Sixteen used only a handful of electromechanical inputs to control everything, which makes the process of entering and editing sequences tedious and slow.
 Additionally, the 328's 1024 byte EEPROM means that saving and loading sequences is out of the question without some additional hardware to provide more non-volatile memory.

 ### **The brains- ESP32**

 The problems with the Arduino Nano board described above are non-issues with the ESP32 development board.
 Considering the [roughly 33x](https://www.makerguides.com/esp32-vs-arduino-speed-comparison/) speed difference between the two microcontrollers, polling the encoders and buttons quickly enough is no longer a limiting factor, so the two I2C-linked microcontroller boards used in the Circle Sixteen can be replaced with a single ESP32.
 The ESP32's built-in WiFi capability comes as a welcome bonus, and is useful for both over-the-air firmware updates in development and uploading and downloading pattern files to the sequencer.
 Those pattern files can be stored in the ESP32's 4mb flash memory without any need for additional hardware.
+The only drawback of the ESP32 is its higher power consumption.
+The device can pull anywhere from 15mA to 280mA, where an Atmega328 hardly draws 20mA under strain.
+In the context of a Eurorack system supplied by a wall adapter, drawing 250mA isn't a major issue; but it is worth keeping in mind when considering hardware for battery-powered devices.

 ### **Peripheral hardware**